Medically reviewed by Drugs.com. Last updated on Nov 1, 2019.

 Studies to assess the effects of dichlorphenamide on fertility have not been conducted.

 Study 1 was a 9-week, double blind, placebo-controlled multi-center study.
 Study 1 consisted of two substudies: a substudy in patients with hypokalemic periodic paralysis (n=44), and a substudy in patients with hyperkalemic periodic paralysis (n=21).
 The primary efficacy endpoint in both substudies was the average number of self-reported attacks of muscle weakness per week over the final 8 weeks of the trial.
-Withdrawal from the study for acute severe worsening was also assessed as an endpoint.
+Withdrawal from the study for acute severe worsening (increase in attack frequency or severity) was also assessed as an endpoint.

 Hypokalemic Periodic Paralysis Substudy of Study 1